-This is the online registration portal for members of the Davis Class Action being conducted by Piper Alderman in the Federal Court of Australia with funding from LCM Operations Pty Limited (LCM), a subsidiary of the listed litigation funder Litigation Capital Management Limited (AIM: LIT).
+This is the online registration portal for group members of the Quintis Limited class action being conducted by Piper Alderman (the Davis Class Action) in the Federal Court of Australia with funding from LCM Operations Pty Limited (LCM), a subsidiary of the listed litigation funder Litigation Capital Management Limited (AIM: LIT).

-The Davis Class Action has been brought by Mr Geoffrey P Davis and Mr Geoffrey W Davis as the trustees of the G. P. Davis Superannuation Fund on behalf of and seeking compensation for certain shareholders of Quintis Ltd (Subject to a Deed of Company Arrangement) (Quintis) against Quintis, Frank Wilson (a director of Quintis) and Quintis’ auditors, Ernst & Young (EY).
+The Davis Class Action has been brought by Mr Geoffrey P Davis and Mr Geoffrey W Davis as the trustees of the G. P. Davis Superannuation Fund (the Applicants) on behalf of and seeking compensation for certain shareholders of Quintis Limited (Subject to a Deed of Company Arrangement) (Quintis) against Quintis, Frank Wilson (a director of Quintis) and Quintis’ auditors, Ernst & Young (EY).

 In July 2019, the Court issued Opt Out Notices to all persons fitting within the definition of group members in both the Davis Class Action and the Excel Texel Class Action which required group members to make a decision as to which of the two class actions they wished to participate in.

-The Court ordered deadline for group members to take action in connection with the Opt Out Notices ended on 6 August 2019.
+The Court ordered Opt Out period concluded on 6 August 2019.

-Those group members that have chosen to participate in the Davis Proceedings can, if they have not already, register their details using this portal.
-Please note, if you are planning to register on behalf of more than one person or entity using this portal, you will need to close and re-open your internet browser before submitting the second and any subsequent registration.
+Those group members that have chosen to participate in the Davis Class Action can, if they have not already, register their details using this portal.
+Please note, if you are planning to register on behalf of more than one person or entity using this portal, you will need to re-load your internet browser before submitting the second and any subsequent registration.

 The Applicants in the Davis Class Action allege that during the Claim Period: